Joshi-Ketaki/LeetPractice/README.md

 This repository is a record of my personal coding sessions.
-I log the different coding challenges or problems that I solve using Leetcode or my implementations of memory management operations here.
+I program using C and C++.
+I log the different coding challenges or problems that I solve using Leetcode (mostly in C++) or my implementations of memory management operations (in C) here.

 ## Structure of the Repository: